 Craft Connection, an artist co-op in downtown Nelson, has a gallery and shop space to showcase some of our artisans’ best work.
 The store itself features more than 150 artists and artisans.
 Downstairs, Gallery 378 features more fine art and larger pieces.

-Also downtown, the Kootenay School of the Arts is a well-regarded arts school, now integrated into Selkirk College.
+The Kootenay School of the Arts is a well-regarded arts school, now integrated into Selkirk College.
 The College's Fine Woodworking program is one of the best in Canada, attracting students each year from across the country.
+There is also clay, fibre and metal work programs that attract students from all over.

 Kaslo, the "Little Switzerland", is another spirited arts region.
 Visit the many artisans and craftspeople at their shops along the waterfront, or at markets in the summer and fall.